lgatto/lgatto.github.io/_drafts/2017-02-14-open-research-project.md

 ### Some desired outputs

-Ideally, I would like that all *Research investigator awards* to be de facto ***Open research** investigator awards*.
+Ideally, I would like that the Wellcome Trust's famous *Research investigator awards* to be de facto ***Open research** investigator awards*.
 There's currently a split (opposition?) between *doing research* and *supporting open science we doing research*.
 In every grant I have written, I had to demonstrate that the team had a track record, or was in a good position to successfully pursue to proposed project.
 Well, how about demonstrating a track record in being good in opening and sharing science outputs?
 Every researcher submitting a grant should convincingly demonstrate that they are, have been and/or will be proactive open researcher and openly disseminate all the outputs.
 By leading by example in the frame of this Open Research Project, this is something that the Wellcome Trust could take away from.

 Unfortunately, it is a fact that open science is not on the agenda of many (most?) more senior researchers and that they are neither in a